apoorva-saxena/CV/README.md

 ### [Code-Fish](code-fish.herokuapp.com)
 A Web application that helps developers interact and code together.
 Demonstration of the application - [Demo](https://www.youtube.com/watch?v=gpUAPkNlF04).
-Technologies Used: Node, Javascript, jQuery, HTML, HandleBars, Mongo, Mongoose, WebSocketIo.
+Technologies Used: Node.js, Javascript, jQuery, HTML, HandleBars, Mongo, Mongoose, WebSocketIo.
 ### [London bike space finder](https://github.com/apsaxena24/london-bike-space-finder)
 A web application that lets you find space for your bike anywhere in the city of London.
-Technologies Used: NodeJs, GoogleMaps API, Javascript.
+Technologies Used: Node.js, Google Maps API, Javascript.
 ### [Chitter](https://chitter12.herokuapp.com/)
 A twitter clone with basic functionality to post peeps and comments.
 Technologies Used: Sinatra, Ruby, PostgreSQL, DataMapper, ERB.